Introduction

 The steps involved in transferring data from a MySQL database to your system using Docker, mysqldump, and pgloader are as follows:

-1. Set up a MySQL container in Docker, create a test database and table.
+1. Set up a MySQL container in Docker and create a test database and table.

-3. Set up a PostgreSQL container in Docker, create a test database and table.
+3. Set up a PostgreSQL container in Docker and create a test database and table.

 4. Copy the dump file from the MySQL container to the PostgreSQL container.